-- 8.2.9 To connect the refrigerant piping to the indoor unit - 1 Connect the refrigerant liquid pipe from the liquid stop valve of the outdoor unit to the refrigerant liquid connection of the indoor unit.
+8.2.9 To connect the refrigerant piping to the indoor unit

+1 Connect the liquid stop valve from the outdoor unit to the refrigerant liquid connection of the indoor unit.

-- Refrigerant liquid connection
+- a Refrigerant liquid connection

 - b Refrigerant gas connection

-- Refrigerant liquid connection

-- Refrigerant gas connection

-- 2 Connect the refrigerant gas pipe from the gas stop valve of the outdoor unit to the refrigerant gas connection of the indoor unit.
+- 2 Connect the gas stop valve from the outdoor unit to the refrigerant gas connection of the indoor unit.